 Summary Quality Report

-A Summary Quality Report for the RSI can be found on the National Statistics website at: Summary quality report (1.04 Mb Pdf)
+A Summary Quality Report for the RSI (245.6 Kb Pdf) can be found on the ONS website.

 This report describes, in detail the intended uses of the statistics presented in this publication, their general quality and the methods used to produce them.

 Revisions to data provide one indication of the reliability of key indicators.
 The Revisions triangles table shows summary information on the size and direction of the revisions which have been made to the volume data covering a five year period.
 Note that changes in definition and classification mean that the revision analysis is not conceptually the same over time.
 A statistical test has been applied which has shown that the average revision in month to month statistics are not statistically different from zero.